jbavari/jbavari.github.io/source/_posts/2019-01-29-3-years-of-elixir-reflections.markdown

 ## Releases with Distillery

-Ship those tars, let it fly.
+Ship those tarballs, let it fly.
 Easier/safer than shiping your code.
+Should probably post about the replacing of ENV vars.
+Use a Config module for system set env variables instead of them getting baked into your `sys.config` file.

 ## Clustering - using epmd / GenServers for node communication message passing